 - Download the photos/videos you would like to keep using Google Takeout

 Does Google have migration tool available to help move files?

-We expect Google to provide migration tools by the end of 2021.
+We expect Google to provide migration tools by the end of spring 2022.
 In the meantime, OIT recommends that you take steps to prepare, including cleaning out your Google Drive using our Migrating Data tips.